Sachin41/CSS_JS-Clock/README.md

 # Wall Clock

-1. In this web page created a digital wall clock , whhich is showing current time.
+1. In this web page created a digital wall clock , which is showing current time.
 2. I have used combination of CSS tansform and transistion property and updating dynamically using Js after some time interval.